Data Protection lawyers with 50+ years of experience

 • Secure communication and emergency communication if necessary

-In addition, § 31 (2) NIS2-UmsG obliges operators of critical systems to use attack detection systems.
+In addition, § 31 (2) NIS2-UmsUCG obliges operators of critical systems to use attack detection systems.
 These are intended to identify and prevent ongoing threats and provide suitable remedial measures for incidents that have occurred.

 A specification of the measures is not yet apparent.
 No derivations from existing cyber security standards such as ISO 27001 or C5 are available to date either.
 An immediate transfer of existing ISMS certifications does not appear to be possible, as the new cyber security requirements are in some cases more comprehensive.